henri-tremblay/henri.github.io/_posts/2017-08-02-data-visibility.md

 **Does it work:** Yes

 Volatile ensure data visibility.

+    A write to a volatile field happens-before every subsequent read of that volatile.

 When a volatile field is changed, all other threads are seeing the value right away.
 Volatile tells the JVM that the value shouldn't be kept local to the thread.

+*Happens-before* is JMM jargon.
+It has a strict definition.
+That means what it means in English.
+That you are sure something happened before something else.

+So, in the JMM jargon, a volatile write _happens-before_ any subsequent read of the volatile field.

+The volatile also has the added bonus of ensuring the atomicity of the update.
+It means the value is updated in one shot.
+No half-written value.

 So far so good.